Arithmetic Moduli and Lifting of Enriques Surfaces: Introduction

-Exceptional Enriques surfaces were introduced by Ekedahl and Shepherd-Barron in \cite{Ekedahl}.
-We note that Bombieri and Mumford conjectured, or, at least hoped for such a general picture already back in \cite{bm3} - except for the appearance of exceptional Enriques surfaces, on which we will comment below.
+Next, we study polarized families of Enriques surfaces, which turn out to be interesting in their own right.
+In a sense made precise below, the moduli space of such polarized surfaces behaves as one would hope the moduli space to look like, whereas the moduli space of unpolarized Enriques surfaces displays some pathologies (see below or Remark \ref{resolution bad}).

-To obtain these results, we first study polarized moduli, which turn out to be interesting in their own right, as they behave much nicer.
-In a certain sense, there is a class of natural and minimal polarizations for our setup, cf. the discussion at the beginning of Section \ref{sec:three quadrics}, which is the following:
+As polarizations, we choose the following class of invertible sheaves, which is rather natural and minimal (see the beginning of Section \ref{sec:three quadrics}):

-\begin{Definitionx} A {\em Cossec--Verra polarization} on an Enriques surface $X$ is an invertible sheaf ${\cal L}$ with self-intersection number $4$ and such that every genus-one fibration $|2E|$ on $X$ satisfies ${\cal L}\cdot E\geq2$. \end{Definitionx}
+\begin{Definitionx} A {\em Cossec--Verra polarization} on an Enriques surface $X$ is an invertible sheaf ${\cal L}$ with ${\cal L}^2=4$ and such that every genus-one fibration $|2E|$ on $X$ satisfies $\deg {\cal L}|_E\geq2$. \end{Definitionx}

-In general, such invertible sheaves are not ample, but only big and nef.
-However, it is important to note that every Enriques surface possesses such a polarization.
-This is different from algebraic K3 surfaces, which are all polarizable, but where we need infinitely many types of polarizations to capture every one of them.
+In general, Cossec--Verra polarizations need not be ample, but are merely big and nef.
+Thus, to call them quasi-polarizations might be more appropriate, but for sake of readability we have decided not to.
+On the other hand, every Enriques surface carries such a polarization.
+This is different from algebraic K3 surfaces, all of which are polarizable, but where we need infinitely many types of polarizations to capture every one of them.

-Although every Enriques surface $X$ possesses a Cossec--Verra polarization $\cal L$, it is in general not unique.
-We refer to Proposition \ref{prop:polarization} for quantitative results.
-Contracting those curves that have zero-intersection with $\cal L$, we obtain a pair $(X',{\cal L}')$, where $X'$ is an Enriques surface with at worst Du~Val singularities and ${\cal L}'$ is an {\em ample} Cossec--Verra polarization.
+In general, Cossec--Verra polarizations are not unique, and we refer to Proposition \ref{prop:polarization} for quantitative results.
+Contracting those curves that have zero-intersection with a given Cossec--Verra polarization $\cal L$, we obtain a pair $(X',{\cal L}')$, where $X'$ is an Enriques surface with at worst Du~Val singularities and ${\cal L}'$ is an {\em ample} Cossec--Verra polarization.

 \begin{Theoremx} Let $X'$ be an Enriques surface over $k$ with at worst Du~Val singularities admitting an ample Cossec--Verra polarization. \begin{enumerate} \item If $X'$ is not supersingular then it lifts over the Witt ring $W(k)$. \item If $X'$ is supersingular then it lifts over $W(k)[\sqrt{2}]$, but not over $W(k)$. \end{enumerate} \end{Theoremx}